Usage

 result = await Runner.run(agent, "What's the weather in Tokyo?")

-for request in enumerate(result.context_wrapper.usage.request_usage_entries):
+for i, request in enumerate(result.context_wrapper.usage.request_usage_entries):

 print(f"Request {i + 1}: {request.input_tokens} in, {request.output_tokens} out")